tsathoqqua/limadocs/docs/source/basic_lpc/lpc_flow.rst

 will return 0 if there is no beggar in the room.
 So if there is a beggar still living in the room, (``present("beggar", this_object())``) will have a value equal to the beggar object (data type is then *object*), otherwise it will be 0.
-The ! will change a 0 to a 1, or any nonzero value (like the beggar object) to a 0.
+The ! will change a 0 to a 1, or any non-zero value (like the beggar object) to a 0.
 Therefore, the expression (``!present("beggar", this_object())``) is true if there is no beggar in the room, and false if there is.
 So, if there is no beggar in the room,